tidymess-code/tidymess/README.md

 - the mass distribution of each body is described by its inertia tensor
 - the deformation of a body has contributions from the centrifugal force and tidal force
 - the deformation follows the tidal Creep model
-- the orbits, spins and inertia tensors are integrated directly and self-consistently.
+- the orbits, spins and inertia tensors are integrated directly and self-consistently

+Other physical phenomena included:

+- General relativity corrections up to 2.5 PN
+- Stellat magnetic braking
+- Mergers and collisions

-Further details can be found in the code announcement paper: Boekholt & Correia (MNRAS, 2023).
+Further details can be found in the code announcement paper:

+Boekholt & Correia (MNRAS 2023, vol. 522, pp. 2885–2900).

 TIDYMESS is a C++ code, developed and tested within the Ubuntu and Mac environments.
 In order to get started: